chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/track_daily_apollo_rewards.md

 nano get_rewards_apollo.py
 ```

-copy and paste the following script into the nano editor:
+copy and paste the following script from this page or from the [scriptfile](https://github.com/inlak16/AMB-NET-TouchBar-Dashboard/blob/master/UPDATES) into the nano editor:

 ```
 import requests